ay-lab/dcHiC/README.md

 - Java 11+ (if you wish to perform gene set enrichment analysis)
 - cooler (only if pre-processing _.cool_ files)

+## About dcHiC

+### Hierarchal Multiple Factor Analysis

+Multiple Factor Analysis is a variant of PCA (the traditional way to identify compartments) that normalizes biases between a cohort of datasets.
+In short, it does so by performing a PCA on each individual dataset, dividing it by its first eigenvalue, then performing a global PCA on the cohort.
+HMFA is a hierarchal extension that performs this process over groupings of datasets in a hierachy. dcHiC implements HMFA for Hi-C datasets to allow for comparison of any number of groups (in a two-tiered hierarchy) and datasets.

+### Differential Calling

+Based on the groupings specified by the user in the input file (see below), dcHiC takes comparisons between the average PC values of replicates for a cell line, or groups of cell lines.
+Differential analysis can be performed in pairwise and group settings.
+Please see <a href = "https://www.dropbox.com/s/dpw2fcyx88un7y4/dcHiC%20Poster%20ISMB%20PPT%20FINAL.pdf?dl=0"> this poster </a> for specifics.
+By default, dcHiC takes every pairwise comparison and one "multi-comparison" across all groups (or groupings, if specified)—it outputs a "differential file" with all differential regions and a "full" file with all regions/values.

+#### Visualization

+Visualization is performed through IGV.js (package igv-reports), which creates standalone HTML files with built-in genome browsers.
+To see examples, see this link: https://dchic-viz.imfast.io/.
+For more information on how to run, see the input section below.

+### Compartmental Gene Set Analysis

+To analyze the biological significance of differential compartments, dcHiC implements a pre-ranked GSEA (ranked by the -log10 of the p-values, m-distance, or dZsc).
+The gene set file should be specified by the user.

 ## Input Specifications

 The input to dcHiC are tab-delimited O/E Hi-C correlation matrices.
 Learn how to pre-process data (_.hic_, _.cool_, Hi-C Pro) on <a href = "https://github.com/ay-lab/dcHiC/wiki/Pre-Processing-Correlation-Matrices">the wiki page here</a>.
 Whatever option you choose, you should have directory structure like this before entering compartment analysis: